Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Osmium is less allergenic than ruthenium.
 However, both metals in their pure forms are chemically inert and very unlikely to cause an allergic reaction.

-Ruthenium is also used to thinly coat allergenic base metals (like copper or nickel or even sterling silver) in jewelry design, and even though ruthenium is hypoallergenic allergic reactions can occur when this coating is damaged or severely thinned out.
+Ruthenium is also used to thinly coat allergenic base metals (like copper or nickel or even sterling silver) in jewelry design.
+And even though ruthenium is hypoallergenic allergic reactions occur when this coating is damaged or thinned out.

 Is Osmium Hypoallergenic?
 Is it Toxic?
 Conclusion

-However, powdered osmium oxidizes to form osmium tetroxide, a highly toxic substance that causes severe burns, eye damage, respiratory issues, and potential organ damage.
+Powdered osmium oxidizes to form osmium tetroxide, a highly toxic substance that causes severe burns, eye damage, respiratory issues, and organ damage.

 This dangerous osmium form only exists in laboratory settings.
 Pure osmium jewelry is extremely rare due to limited annual production (1-2 metric tons yearly, with only 4% used for jewelry).